xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/validation/package.md

 }
 ```
 ## Questions:
- 1. What is the purpose of the `alephium.flow.validation` package?
+ 1. What is the purpose of the `oxygenium.flow.validation` package?
-- The `alephium.flow.validation` package contains type aliases for block and transaction validation errors and results.
+- The `oxygenium.flow.validation` package contains type aliases for block and transaction validation errors and results.

 2. What is the meaning of the `Either` type used in the type aliases?
 - The `Either` type represents a value that can be one of two possible types, in this case either an `IOError` or an `InvalidStatus`.